itsthejb/UICollectionViewEmptyState/README.md

 ##What's new

+ * 1.2.1
+	* Fixed an incorrect pointer bug.
 * 1.2.0
 	* Proper overhaul with recreated project.
 No more test suite demons.
 	* `will~` delegate methods are now called from within animation blocks.